1kevinvh/SQL-Data-Exploration/README.md

 4. What is the average transaction amount for each year that WSDA Music has been in business?**

-To get a list of customers, I come up with the code:
+To get a list of customers, I came up with the code:

 ![Input](WSDA_Images/2_1Code.png)

 This code selects the FirstName and LastName columns from the customer table and the total column from the Invoice table.
 It then joins the two tables with matching values from each table on the customerId column between 2011 and 2012 and sorts the new table from largest to smallest total transaction amount.

-To generate a list of customers, sales reps, and total transaction amounts for each customer between 2011 and 2012, I alter the previous code slightly to get:
+To generate a list of customers, sales reps, and total transaction amounts for each customer between 2011 and 2012, I altered the previous code slightly to get:

 ![Input](WSDA_Images/2_2Code.png)

 This alteration joins the Employee table to the current table by the Customer table by the EmployeeId column and adds the columns CustomerId from the Customer table and the columns EmployeeId, FirstName, and LastName from the Employee table.
 This also adds names to each of the columns that explain more to the viewers of the table.

 To figure out how many transactions are above the average transaction amount during the same time period, I need to use a function.
-To figure this out I use the following code:
+To figure this out I used the following code:

 ![Input](WSDA_Images/2_3Code.png)